aantron/ocaml.org/data/planet/ocamlpro/2022-at-ocamlpro.md

 <p>This achievement comes along having our engineers take more and more
 action in maintaining the OCaml compiler.
 Being part of the OCaml Core-Team is an honour.</p>
-<p>Finally, in 2022, the Flambda Team welcomed a new member: Nathana&euml;lle
+<p>Finally, in 2022, the Flambda Team welcomed a new member: Nathanaëlle
 Courant will be joining forces with Pierre Chambart, Damien Doligez, Vincent Laviron, Guillaume Bury to tackle the challenges inherent to maintaining Flambda2 and that of the Core-Team.</p>